• Skip to primary navigation

 • Combine corned beef, Swiss cheese, sauerkraut and Russian Dressing in a medium bowl.
 Mix well.

-• Lay egg roll wrapper on a flat surface with point toward you.
-Place about ¼-cup of the Reuben filling on the bottom third of wrapper.
-Fold the bottom point toward the center; then fold the left and right point toward the center, like an envelope.
+• Lay an egg roll wrapper on a flat surface with the point toward you.
+Place about ¼ cup of the Reuben filling in the bottom third of the wrapper.
+Fold the bottom point toward the center; then fold the left and right points toward the center, like an envelope.
 Roll towards the top point.
 Seal the edge with water.
-Repeat with remaining egg roll wrappers and filling.
+Repeat with the remaining egg roll wrappers and filling.
 (See Tip 5)

 1. I like to use leftover corned beef.
 However, feel free to use deli corned beef as well.

 2. Do not rinse the sauerkraut.
-Rather squeeze excess liquid from sauerkraut with hands or paper towel.
+Rather, squeeze excess liquid from sauerkraut with your hands or a paper towel.

 3. I used my homemade Russian Dressing.
 You could also use store-bought Russian Dressing or Thousand Island Dressing.

-4. I purchase the egg roll wrappers in produce section of my grocery store.
+4. I purchase the egg roll wrappers in the produce section of my grocery store.

 5. The uncooked egg rolls can be frozen for later use.
-Do not defrost when ready to cook.
-Rather add frozen egg rolls to hot oil, increasing the cooking time by a minute or two.
+Do not defrost before cooking.
+Rather, add frozen egg rolls to hot oil, increasing the cooking time by a minute or two.

 Nutrition